|

 experimental explanations for their observation.

-Conclusion: The extensive experimental work connected with the proof
+Conclusion: The extensive experimental work in connection with proving

 as well as to fast imaging in flow